 IMPORTANT: Be careful what you put in your watch expressions.
 If you write code that mutates state in a watch expression, that code will get run after every execute command and likely result in some extremely confusing bugs.

-You can re-run the watch expressions by using the normal run shortcut (⌘-↩ by default) inside a watch expression's edit field.
+You can re-run the watch expressions by using the normal run shortcut (⌘-↩ or ctrl-↩ in Windows by default) inside a watch expression's edit field.

 You can use the "Hydrogen: Toggle Inspector" command from the Command Palette to get metadata from the kernel about the object under the cursor.

 Sometimes things go wrong.
 Maybe you've written an infinite loop, maybe the kernel has crashed, or maybe you just want to clear the kernel's namespace.
-Use the command palette to interrupt (think
+Use the Command Palette to interrupt (think Ctrl-C in a REPL), restart or shutdown the kernel.

-You can also access these commands by clicking on the kernel status in the status bar or via the command palette.
+You can also invoke these commands by clicking on the kernel status in the status bar.
 It looks like this:

 Multiple kernels inside one rich document